16192 Coastal Hwy, Lewes, DE 19958-3608

 Use your backpack, or another large item, to provide support to your back when you sleep.
 Taking some pressure off of your hip and shoulder should help with comfort.
-Placing your backpack behind you, like a full body pillow, and leaning up against it will help reduce the strain on your sides.
+Placing your backpack behind you, like a full body pillow, and leaning against it will help reduce the strain on your sides.

 Tip #5: Contour the Ground

 What kind of surface are you sleeping on?
 If you’re sleeping on a malleable surface such as dirt or sand, try molding the ground to the curvature of your preferred side.
-It will provide support and alleviate any pressure you may be feeling while you sleep.
+It will support and alleviate any pressure you may feel while you sleep.
 Yet, If adjusting the surface is impossible, you may always try to support the natural curvature of your spine with items from your pack.

 Tip #6: Choose The Right Pillow

 Side sleepers require a much thicker, firmer pillow than those who sleep on their backs or stomachs.
-Choose one quality pillow to take camping and be prepared to carry a little more weight for all the comforts that it can provide.
+Choose one quality pillow to take camping and be prepared to carry a little more weight for all the comforts it can provide.
 Having that support in the space between your neck and shoulder is imperative.

 Tip #7: Proper Inflation of Sleeping Pad – Sleeping Pad for Side Sleepers